-(1) An applicant for a licence shall, where applicable, hold a Medical Assessment Certificate issued in accordance with Part 10 of these regulations.
+(1) An applicant for a licence shall, where applicable, hold a Medical Assessment Certificate issued in accordance with Part X of these Regulations.

-(2) The Authority shall apply, as part of the State safety programme, basic safety management principles to the medical assessment process of licence holders, that as a minimum include:
+(2) The authority shall apply, as part of the State safety programme, basic safety management principles to the medical assessment process of licence holders, that shall include-

-- (3) (a) routine analysis of in-flight incapacitation events and medical findings during medical assessments to identify areas of increased medical risk; and - (b) continuous re-evaluation of the medical assessment process to concentrate on identified areas of increased medical risk. - (4) The Authority shall implement appropriate aviation-related health promotion for licence holders subject to a Medical Assessment to reduce future medical risks to flight safety. - (5) For applicants under 40 years of age, the Authority shall, at its discretion, allow medical examiners to omit certain routine examination items related to the assessment of physical fitness, whilst increasing the emphasis on health education and prevention of ill health.
+- (a) routine analysis of in-flight incapacitation events and medical findings during medical assessments to identify areas of increased medical risk; and - (b) continuous re-evaluation of the medical assessment process to concentrate on identified areas of increased medical risk.

+(3) The authority shall implement appropriate aviation-related health promotion for licence holders subject to a medical assessment to reduce future medical risks to flight safety.

+(4) For applicants under 40 years of age, the authority shall, at its discretion, allow medical examiners to omit certain routine examination items related to the assessment of physical fitness, while increasing the emphasis on health education and prevention of ill health.

-13. Validity of a medical assessment
+13. Validity of medical assessment

-- (1) The period of validity of a medical assessment shall begin on the day the medical examination is performed. - (2) The duration of the period of validity shall be in accordance with the provisions of regulation 18(7) and may be extended, at the discretion of the Authority, up to 45 days. - (3) The day on which the medical assessment expires shall remain constant by allowing the expiry date of the current medical assessment to be the beginning of the new validity period, provided that the medical examination takes place within 45 days before expiry of the current medical assessment.
+(1) The period of validity of a medical assessment shall begin on the day on which the medical examination is performed.

+(2) The duration of the period of validity of a medical assessment shall be in accordance with regulation 19(7) and may be extended, at the discretion of the authority, up to 45 days.

+(3) The day on which the medical assessment expires shall remain constant by allowing the expiry date of the current medical assessment to be the beginning of the new validity period, provided that the medical examination takes place within 45 days before the expiry of the current medical assessment.

-- (4) Except as provided in Regulation 19(1), a flight crew member or an air traffic controller shall not exercise the privileges of his or her licence unless he or she holds a valid medical assessment certificate of fitness appropriate to the licence. - (5) Subject to regulation 1(4) except as provided in Regulation 19(1), a flight crew member, remote flight crew members or an air traffic controller shall not exercise the privileges of his or her licence unless he or she holds a valid medical assessment certificate of fitness appropriate to the licence.
-The Authority shall designate medical examiners, qualified and licensed in the practice of medicine, to conduct medical examinations of fitness for applicants for the issue or renewal of the licences. - (6) A medical examiner shall not be designated unless he or she has been trained in aviation medicine and has demonstrated adequate competency in aviation medicine. - (7) The medical examiners designated under this regulation shall receive refresher training at regular intervals. - (8) Medical examiners shall have practical knowledge and experience of the conditions in which the holders of licences and ratings carry out their duties. - (9) The competence of a medical examiner shall be evaluated periodically by the medical assessor.
+(4) Except as provided in regulation 20(1), a flight crew member, remote flight crew member or an air traffic controller shall not exercise the privileges of his or her licence unless he or she holds a valid medical assessment certificate of fitness appropriate to the licence.

+(5) The authority shall designate medical examiners, qualified and licensed in the practice of medicine, to conduct medical examinations of fitness for applicants for the issue or renewal of the licences.

+(6) A medical examiner shall not be designated as such unless he or she has been trained in aviation medicine and has demonstrated adequate competency in aviation medicine.

+(7) A medical examiner designated under this regulation shall receive refresher training at regular intervals.

+(8) A medical examiner shall have practical knowledge and experience of the conditions in which the holders of licences and ratings carry out their duties.

+(9) The competence of a medical examiner shall be evaluated periodically by the medical assessor.

+(10) The period of validity of a medical assessment may be reduced where clinically indicated.